AlynxZhou/alynx-zsh-config/README.md

 ### `.zcustom`

-This will be load at last and you can put your own configuration here, for example, if your autosuggestion puts in another dir you can execute it here.
+This will be load at last and you can put your own configuration here.
+For example, if your autosuggestion plugin is in another dir you can execute it here.

 ## About `.profile`